Saturday, May 7, 2011

 1964: The Searchers scored their third #1 song in the U.K. with "Don't Throw Your Love Away".

 1966: The #1 album continued to be Going Places by Herb Alpert & the Tijuana Brass, followed closely by the group's Whipped Cream & Other Delights.
 Color Me Barbra by Barbra Streisand was #3.
-The rest of the Top Ten: Big Hits (High Tide and Green Grass) by the Rolling Stones, the Soundtrack to "The Sound of Music" was #5, Ballads of the Green Berets by SSgt.
-Barry Sadler fell to #6, Nancy Sinatra had #7 with Boots, the Supremes' I Hear a Symphony was #8, The Dave Clark Five's Greatest Hits was #9 and If You Can Believe Your Eyes and Ears by the Mamas and Papas was #10.
+The rest of the Top 10: Big Hits (High Tide and Green Grass) by the Rolling Stones, the Soundtrack to "The Sound of Music" was #5, Ballads of the Green Berets by SSgt.
+Barry Sadler fell to #6, Nancy Sinatra had #7 with Boots, the Supremes' I Hear a Symphony was #8, The Dave Clark Five's Greatest Hits was #9 and If You Can Believe Your Eyes and Ears by the Mamas and the Papas was #10.

-1966: The Percy Sledge classic "When a Man Loves a Woman" was on top for the first of four weeks on the R&B chart.
+1966: The Percy Sledge classic "When A Man Loves A Woman" was on top for the first of four weeks on the R&B chart.

 Boise, Idaho's Paul Revere & the Raiders...